Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Wearable HDEMG Interface

 \subsection{Data Collection System}

-EMG data were collected daily using a cue-based gesture protocol with brief maximum voluntary contraction (MVC) calibration.
-Signals were filtered using a 20~Hz high-pass filter and a 60~Hz notch filter, segmented into 80~ms windows with a 40~ms stride, and converted into root-mean-square spatial heatmaps for each forearm.
-Classifiers were retrained at the discretion of the researcher when online performance degraded, most often due to sleeve shift or changes in skin–electrode impedance.
-This design prioritized rapid retraining and robustness in an in-home setting.
+EMG data were collected daily using a cue-based gesture protocol with a brief maximum voluntary contraction (MVC) calibration.
+The signals were filtered using a 20~Hz high-pass filter and a 60~Hz notch filter, segmented into 80~ms windows with a 40~ms stride, and converted into spatial heat maps of root-mean-square for each forearm.
+The classifiers were retrained at the discretion of the researcher when online performance was degraded, most often due to a shift in sleeve or changes in the impedance of the skin-electrode.
+This design prioritized rapid retraining and robustness over time in an in-home setting, with a median retraining time of two times a day over more than four hours.
 Full details of the data collection and training protocol are provided in the Supplementary \ref{supplementary:data-collection}.